-The Pink Giraffe House is a safe haven for young victims of abuse, neglect or abandonment who need protection from immediate danger at home.
+The Pink Giraffe House offers a safe haven for young victims of abuse, neglect or abandonment who need protection and assistance.

 The Pink Giraffe House runs innovative programs that provide homeless youth the assistance, training and resources they need to make a successful re-integration into society.

 TPGH has an outreach and engagement system designed to reduce barriers and encourage homeless kids living on the streets to visit our sanctuary so they can receive appropriate services.

 Our outreach team reaches young people mainly in the Montrose district and its surrounding areas, and provide kids living on the streets dry socks and underwear, snacks, beverages, bug spray, toiletries, referral services and emotional support.

 Living on the streets as a homeless teen can be very dangerous and comes with violence, abuse and neglect as well as abandonment thus creating mistrust and low self-esteem.
 TPGH insists on the importance to help our homeless youth gain back their self- esteem, confidence and trust in others.
 As hard as it may seem, we have made tremendous progress with many of our young visitors!